Essec\Faculty\Model\Profile {#2233 ▼

 "id" => "14995"

-"slug" => "when-social-innovations-foster-integral-human-development-evidence-from-the-impact-of-theatrical-activities-on-prison-inmates-social-skills"
+"slug" => "14995-when-social-innovations-foster-integral-human-development-evidence-from-the-impact-of-theatrical-activities-on-prison-inmates-social-skills

-"title" => "When Social Innovations Foster Integral Human Development: Evidence from the Impact of Theatrical Activities on Prison Inmates’ Social Skills"
+"title" => "When Social Innovations Foster Integral Human Development: Evidence from the Impact of Theatrical Activities on Prison Inmates’ Social Skills

-"description" => "RAMUS, T., CASTELLANETA, F., GIORDANO, F. et PERRINI, F. (2024).
-When Social Innovations Foster Integral Human Development: Evidence from the Impact of Theatrical Activities on Prison Inmates’ Social Skills. <i>Journal of Business Ethics</i>, In press."
+"description" => "RAMUS, T., CASTELLANETA, F., GIORDANO, F. et PERRINI, F. (2025).
+When Social Innovations Foster Integral Human Development: Evidence from the Impact of Theatrical Activities on Prison Inmates’ Social Skills. <i>Journal of Business Ethics</i>, 197, pp. 465-487.

 "authors" => array:4 [